CamdenFlannagan/WaveTableSynth/README.txt

 D-Pad Horizontal - Move root note up and down by semitones L/R - Cycle through editors for various parameters Select - Cycle through synth modes
-Konami Code - Export an sfz file in synth modes where exporting sfz is available
+Konami Code - Export an sfz file in synth modes where exporting sfz is available.
+(The Konami Code is up, up, down, down, left, right, A, B, start.)

 Notes for SFZ Export:
 - The sfz file and wav files will be stored in the folder "sfz"